ABOUT JOE NAVARRO

 Joe has been writing articles and books for the past 30 years.
 He has also written regular monthly columns for a variety of publications.

-His books include the international best-seller, What Every Body is Saying, co-authored with Marvin Karlins, national bestseller Dangerous Personalities, co-authored with Toni Sciarra-Poynter, his most recent book, Dictionary of Body Language, Three Minutes to Doomsday, Louder Than Words co-authored with Toni Sciarra-Poynter, Advanced Interviewing Techniques co-authored with John Schafer and currently used by the FBI’s counterterrorism division, Hunting Terrorists: A Look at the Psychopathology of Terror and Read 'Em and Reap, written with Marvin Karlins.
+His books include the international best-seller, What Every Body is Saying, co-authored with Marvin Karlins, national bestseller Dangerous Personalities, co-authored with Toni Sciarra-Poynter, his most recent book, Be Exceptional, The Dictionary of Body Language, Three Minutes to Doomsday, Louder Than Words co-authored with Toni Sciarra-Poynter, Advanced Interviewing Techniques co-authored with John Schafer and currently used by the FBI’s counterterrorism division, Hunting Terrorists: A Look at the Psychopathology of Terror, and Read 'Em and Reap, written with Marvin Karlins.
 Joe also has a number of eBooks available on a variety of topics, more information can be found on the BOOKS page.